 Let’s continue with our earlier example — my island about World War II

 I’ll start with an abbreviated list of the words, expressions, and collocations I’ve come up with for this topic:

 Expressions: full-scale, total war, the theater of war

 Collocations: initiate a war, a war breaks out, avert war

-Combining that list with my knowledge of speech connectors, I am now able to come up with the following, complete language island on the subject of World War II:
+Combining that list with my knowledge of speech connectors, I am now able to come up with complete language island on the subject of World War II.

 Now that I have this language island completed, I can memorize it and use it as a talking point whenever I discuss my personal interests with native speakers.
 When I get tired, or forced to talk about a subject in English I know nothing about, I can also change the subject to World War II, and use this island to help me rest and recharge my “conversational batteries”.

 When attempting to speak a foreign language, many people assume that you must memorize as little as possible, and instead learn to speak well through organically combining your knowledge of vocabulary, grammar, and other linguistic elements.